Left Alliance of Estonia: Foreign policy

+After the outbreak of the Gaza war, the party has released a statement calling for a ceasefire in Gaza, labelling Benjamin Netanyahu's government 'ultranationalist', describing Israel as an apartheid state, supporting South Africa's position in South Africa v.
+Israel.
+The party supports the creation of a Palestinian state free from apartheid and occupation.

 History

 United Left Party era

 On 28 June 2008, the Estonian Left Party (a party comprising most of the remnants of the post-1990 Communist Party of Estonia) and the Constitution Party (one of two parties representing the Russian minority in Estonia) merged to form the Estonian United Left Party (Eestimaa Ühendatud Vasakpartei).
 Despite the party's professed adherence to a left-wing direction, some observers and journalists noted that the party was perceived to be more interested in catering to Russian minority politics and has been relatively marginal in Estonian politics.
 In particular, party chairman Mstislav Rusakov made a comment about the party's apparent obscurity for an interview for Eesti Rahvusringhääling: "The problem is to convey this information to people, because, as I already said, go out into the street, ask: "The United Left Party ...?", they will tell you: "What is this?".
 Meanwhile, in an opinion article for the online Russian-language edition of Postimees, Valery Saïkovski asserted that the party was primarily relevant for Russian minority politics purposes.

-In 2018, there were posters in Tallinn allegedly from the EÜVP that endorsed Pavel Grudinin, the presidential candidate from the Communist Party of the Russian Federation running in the 2018 Russian presidential election.
-However, the party denied that they were responsible for these posters, and the Russian Embassy in Estonia called them "low quality craft".

 For the 2023 Estonian parliamentary elections, the party ran informally with members of Together who joined the party due to failing to register their own before the registration deadline.
 The Estonian United Left Party earned a record high of 2.4% votes in the election and thus qualified for state funding for the very first time, shocking many pundits.
 Most of the votes earned by the party came from voters of Together founder Aivo Peterson.